 I have a friend who told me that until a ring is offered and accepted, I shouldn’t get too attached to the young women my boys are dating.
-I had heard this advice from other people as well.
-While that may be good advice, it’s much harder to do than say — at least it is for me.
+I had heard this advice from other people, as well.
+While that may be good advice, it’s much harder to do than to say — at least it is for me.

-When my sons’ girlfriends are around I get to see a side of my boys I don’t normally see.
+When my sons’ girlfriends are around, I get to see a side of my boys I don’t normally see.
 The “young and in love” thing is really sweet—it is good to know my boys can be considerate and silly and tender, different from the rougher versions I typically observe.
 I have been fortunate because I like the girls my boys have chosen to date thus far.
-They have been smart, kind, caring, family oriented and unspoiled.
+They have been smart, kind, caring, family-oriented and unspoiled.
 They are young women with excellent characters and I am happy to know my boys have such good taste.

 I have also been gratified to see that my sons’ girlfriends are amenable to spending time with us.
 They have been particularly good about including my youngest son when they go out to places like dinner and the movies and have even attended his school concerts and soccer games.
 My middle son’s former girlfriend often helped my youngest with his homework and projects.
 I once walked in to find her doing his homework while he was nowhere to be found.
-(I was like “um, no.”)
+(I was like “Um, no.”)

-So how in the world am I supposed to NOT get attached?
+So how in the world am I supposed NOT to get attached?
 How do other people not get attached?
 How do they distance themselves from these terrific young women who become (perhaps, temporarily) part of the family?
 Is there some sort of guidebook or manual for this that I don’t know about?
 (After all, I didn’t know about the dress rental thing.)
 Do I really have to wait until they are engaged or married before I get attached?
 What if they do get married and later get divorced?
 Isn’t it all just a moment in time?

 After my middle son and his girlfriend broke up, even though I knew that the reasons for their breakup were sound ones and they parted as friends, I found myself missing her.
 I know that I only had myself to blame because I had broken the cardinal rule by getting attached.

 Marlene Kern Fischer is a wife, mother of three sons, food shopper extraordinaire and blogger.
 She is a regular contributor to Better After 50 and her work has also been featured in Ten To Twenty Parenting, Erma Bombeck Writers’ Workshop and will appear in Beyond Your Blog.